CW: Financial abuse

 Fast forward ten years, we had two children and were living the toxic dream.
 The descent into abuse was slow and steady, but also swift.
 Financial abuse is just one layer of torture that an abusive person can heap on their partner.

 And with us it wasn’t something that I noticed until it was too late.

 I actually didn’t realise there was a name for it until a couple of years after we parted, when the power and control wheel was brought to my attention at a recovery course.

 Anyway, his shopping was expensive.
 And came out of our joint account, which was already under strain because he reduced his additions.
 Who knows where his money went, but it wasn’t to us.
 The belt was well and truly tightened once our oldest was born.
 P’s spending habits didn’t change, and so I had to rejig the ever shrinking budget.
 When number two came along P had decided he would work for a friend.
-I later learnt that his was (to my knowledge) unpaid labour.
+I later learnt that this was unpaid labour.
 But his pride didn’t allow me to apply for any benefits.
-Keeping a household afloat with four mouths to feed with just one maternity leave income was less than ideal.
+Keeping a household afloat with four mouths to feed and just one income of maternity pay was less than ideal.

 Is it surprising that over the years I have had to start getting creative with making ends meet.